Cyclotomic and abelian points in backward orbits of rational functions: Introduction

-Conjecture~\ref{conjecture} has been proven by the same authors for $K=\Q$, $\deg \phi=2$ and $\alpha$ such that $(\phi,\alpha)$ is \emph{stable}, i.e.\ such that $\phi^n(x)-\alpha$ is irreducible for every $n$, by Pagano and the first author~\cite{ferra1} for $K=\Q$, $\deg \phi=2$ and all $\alpha$, and of course it follows from the second author's result~\cite{ostafe} for $K=\Q$ and any $\phi \in \Q[x]$ and $\alpha\in \Q$ (see Corollary~\ref{ap_conj_polys}).
-Interestingly enough, the three papers use three completely different sets of techniques.
+Conjecture~\ref{conjecture} has been proven by Andrews and Petsche~\cite[Theorem 1]{andrews} for $K=\Q$, $\deg \phi=2$ and $\alpha$ such that $(\phi,\alpha)$ is \emph{stable}, i.e.\ such that $\phi^n(x)-\alpha$ is irreducible for every $n$, by Pagano and the first author~\cite{ferra1} for $K=\Q$, $\deg \phi=2$ and all $\alpha$, and of course it follows from the second author's result~\cite{ostafe} for $K=\Q$ and any $\phi \in \Q[x]$ and $\alpha\in \Q$ (see Corollary~\ref{ap_conj_polys}).
+Interestingly enough, the three papers use three completely different sets of techniques (see the first author's survey \cite{ferra5} for an explanation of the strategies).
 Nevertheless, both the arguments in~\cite{andrews} and~\cite{ferra1} show, as a first step, that if $\phi$ is a quadratic polynomial and $\phi^{-\infty}(\alpha)$ only contains abelian points, then $\phi$ is \emph{post-critically finite} (PCF), i.e.\ the critical points of $\phi$ all have finite orbits.
 This is already a rather strong restriction on $\phi$, since as shown in~\cite{benedetto2} post-critically finite maps that are not flexible Latt\`es maps are a set of bounded height in the moduli space of rational functions of a given degree.